JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 fi
 ```

-Logic of the script is simple:
+The logic of the script is simple:
 - If the file `/mnt/premiumdisk/migrated` exists, then the data has already been migrated previously.
 - If the file does not exist, then the data is copied from the old disk to the new disk.

-Here is the updated `storage-app` deployment with the Init Container:
+Here is the updated `storage-app` deployment with the init container:

 ```yaml
 apiVersion: apps/v1